Skip to content

 Question 05

-Does your classic qualify as an "antique vehicle" in Texas — and does the policy match the registration?
+Does your classic qualify as an "antique vehicle" in Texas, and does the policy match the registration?

 The Texas Department of Motor Vehicles has a specific definition.
 The insurance form needs to match it.

 Technical Detail Per Texas DMV Form VTR-54 (Application for Antique License Plate), an antique vehicle in Texas must have a frame, body, and motor at least 25 years old, and must be a collector's item used solely for exhibition, club activities, parades, and other functions of public interest, plus occasional personal use.
 Antique-plated vehicles in Texas pay $50 for five-year registration ($40 if manufactured before 1921), are exempt from annual safety inspections, and carry strict use restrictions.
 Texas also recognizes Custom Vehicles (at least 25 years old or built to resemble a vehicle at least 25 years old) and Street Rods (manufactured before 1949 or built to resemble pre-1949 vehicles) as separate categories.
 The classification chosen at registration directly determines what insurance form is appropriate.
 Specialty classic carriers like Hagerty, Grundy, and American Modern offer Agreed Value coverage with annual mileage allowances designed for show and limited use, often at lower premium than a standard auto policy.
-Putting an antique-plated 1965 Mustang on a standard auto policy with daily-driver mileage assumptions is a structural mismatch that costs the client both ways: more premium up front, less certainty at claim time.
+Putting an antique-plated 1965 Mustang on a standard auto policy with daily-driver mileage assumptions is a structural mismatch that costs the client both ways, more premium up front and less certainty at claim time.

 Charles in Plain English